twni2016/pomdp-baselines/BOReL/README.md

 # Offline Meta Learning of Exploration
 https://github.com/Rondorf/BOReL

-We use VariBAD as the compared method in Meta RL.
+We use (off-policy version of) VariBAD as the compared method in Meta RL.